nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-11-18-update-scrum-guide-25th-anniversary-scrum-framework/index.md

 ---
+title: Update to the Scrum Guide on the 25th Anniversary of the Scrum Framework
+date: 2020-11-18
+author: MrHinsh
 id: "45077"
-title: "Update to the Scrum Guide on the 25th Anniversary of the Scrum Framework"
-date: "2020-11-18"
-categories:
-  - "news-and-reviews"
-tags:
-  - "leadership-track"
-  - "scrum-theory"
-coverImage: "naked-Agility-Scrum-Framework-3-2.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "update-scrum-guide-25th-anniversary-scrum-framework"
+slug: update-scrum-guide-25th-anniversary-scrum-framework
 aliases:
 - /blog/update-scrum-guide-25th-anniversary-scrum-framework
+tags:
+- leadership-track
+- scrum-theory
+categories:
+- news-and-reviews
+coverImage: naked-Agility-Scrum-Framework-3-2.jpg

 ---

 It has been 25 years since Scrum was first created by Ken Schwaber and Jeff Sutherland and it has gone through many revisions.
 The last major revision was in 2017 and this update represents a simplification for 2020.